chango/tas/doc/documentation.md

 ![TREE](./images/Tree.png)

 The leaf nodes store the value and its timestamp.
 All leaf nodes are represented with an unfilled circle.
 A node which can be expanded is represented by a filled circle.
-The key of the leaf node is stored in the branch from root to the leaf node.
-For example, in the graph above, there are two nodes with the same value of 6 and timestamp of 1404308905.
-However, their keys are different.
-One has key dataroot.burgerking.
-The other has dataroot.burgerking.info.news.

 The tree visualization is created using [D3.js](http://d3js.org/) based on this [example](http://bl.ocks.org/mbostock/4339083).